Introduction from the Operators

 Day Trips from Sydney with Sydney Out Back tours - Lion Island

-Sydney OutBack is a wholly Australian owned and operated family company with deep connections to the region, and history dating back to the First Fleet.
+Sydney OutBack is a wholly Australian owned and operated family company with deep connections to the region.
 We consider ourselves as ridgy-didge Aussies.

 Paul descends from convict John Munro, of Edinburgh, one of 286 convicts transported to Australia on board the Lady Nugent in 1835.